-Dawn dish soap is tough on grease, and it’s even tougher on fleas.
-It effectively kills fleas while being completely safe for your dog.
+Dawn dish soap is tough on grease, and it's even tougher on fleas.
+It effectively kills flea infestations while being completely safe for your dog.
 Once you give your dog the Dawn treatment, go ahead with your vet-prescribed flea medication.

 7. Parsley for Fresh Breath

 Doggie kisses just aren't as enjoyable when your dog has bad breath.
 It could be your dog's diet or a medical condition causing the problem, but most of the time, bad dog breath is completely normal.